AdamLearns/SiteDocuments/terms.md

 ## General provisions

 1. It is your responsibility to read, understand and accept this agreement in connection with your use of the Services.
 You acknowledge that XTONOMOUS may make changes to the provisions of this agreement at any time and that Section headings in this agreement are for purposes of convenience only.
+2. Neither Adam Learns nor The AcAdamy is an accredited learning institution.
-2. Force Majeure: both you and XTONOMOUS shall be excused from any failure to perform any obligation under this agreement to the extent such failure is caused by war, terrorism, acts of public enemies, strikes or other labor disturbances, fires, floods, or any causes of like or different kind beyond the control of you or XTONOMOUS, as applicable under the circumstances.
+3. Force Majeure: both you and XTONOMOUS shall be excused from any failure to perform any obligation under this agreement to the extent such failure is caused by war, terrorism, acts of public enemies, strikes or other labor disturbances, fires, floods, or any causes of like or different kind beyond the control of you or XTONOMOUS, as applicable under the circumstances.
-3. No Waiver: if we do not enforce a provision of these Terms, or our Privacy Policy, that does not waive our right to do so later.
+4. No Waiver: if we do not enforce a provision of these Terms, or our Privacy Policy, that does not waive our right to do so later.
 And, if we do expressly waive a provision of these Terms, or our Privacy Policy that does not mean it is waived for all time in the future.
 Any waiver must be in writing and signed by both you and us to be legally binding.
-4. Waiver: signed written consent from a legally authorized representative of XTONOMOUS is required to waive any provisions of this agreement.
+5. Waiver: signed written consent from a legally authorized representative of XTONOMOUS is required to waive any provisions of this agreement.
 Any waiver of any provision of this agreement, intentional or otherwise, shall not be deemed a waiver of any other provisions of this agreement.
-5. Governing Law and Venue: this agreement and any controversy related to this agreement shall be interpreted in accordance with and governed by the laws of the state of Washington, or, as appropriate, by federal law as applied by a federal court sitting in Washington, both without regard to Florida choice-of-law rules.
+6. Governing Law and Venue: this agreement and any controversy related to this agreement shall be interpreted in accordance with and governed by the laws of the state of Washington, or, as appropriate, by federal law as applied by a federal court sitting in Washington, both without regard to Florida choice-of-law rules.